-When Cleveland Clinic welcomed its first patients on February 28, 1921, its mission was clearly in place: “Better care of the sick, investigation into their problems and further education of those who serve.”
+To provide better care of the sick, investigation in their problems and further education of those who serve.

 Commitment to Principles